Open interest strategy is based on indicators that traders use to confirm trends and trend reversals for the stock futures and stock options markets.

 But they fail to catch really valuable information.

 Trading means to have all the valuable data before you enter or exit the position.
 It isn’t gambling.
 There are some trading patterns and more about some profitable you can read in the “Two Fold Formula” book.
-Our suggestion is – test it with the Etoro virtual trading system.
+Our suggestion is – test it with the our preferred trading platform.